 Children are naturally curious about the world surrounding them, so let’s make learning a fun, hands-on and engaging experience.

 Look at nature and explain life cycles.
-Look at numbers (addresses, money) and ask what they are used for.
+Numbers (addresses, money) and ask what they are used for.
 Then discuss what they do and how it benefits us in everyday life.

-There are many key foundation skills developed through play-based learning.
+Many key foundation skills developed through play-based learning.
 Watch as your child builds a tower or plays with water in the bath.
-Look at their facial expressions: are they focused, curious, engaged or are they frustrated if things aren’t going their way?
+Facial expressions: See if children focused, curious, engaged or are they frustrated if things aren’t going their way?

-A child’s imagination is sparked by play as they enjoy exploring and experimenting.
+Child’s imagination can be sparked by play as they enjoy exploring and experimenting.
 We refer to it as learning without realising or learning through play.

 To encourage this at home, try using open-ended toys (for example multi-colored pebble stones or different sized construction blocks) to encourage problem solving and design thinking.
 Prompt your children by asking questions or giving them themes, i.e., build the tallest tower, design a type of transport.